 Jale Beach

-We had breakfast on the beach with a few sea turtle researchers from Portugal and discussed places to see in the area and learned about their work in Jale.
-With their help we arrange a local fishing boat and village crew to take us to the remote western coast of Obo Reserve.
-My goal was to land on some of the remote coves and explore the rainforest and do some snorkeling.
+With their help, we arranged for a local fishing boat and village crew to take us to the remote western coast of Obô Reserve.
+My goal was to land on some of the secluded coves, explore the rainforest, and do some snorkeling—a rare opportunity to experience one of São Tomé’s most untouched regions.

 Jale Beach